 HubSpot comes with a free plan and a free trial, so you have plenty of room to test out their platform before you start paying.

-Therefore, I do not know precisely which elements you can truly use when building a chatbot in HubSpot, because you need other parts of the CRM, which may cost you money.
+Therefore, I do not know precisely which elements you can truly use when building a chatbot in HubSpot, because you need other parts of the CRM, which may cost you more money.

-- Free trial
+Free trial

 Does the chatbot platform provide a free trial?

-- Free plan
+Free plan

 Does the chatbot platform provide a free plan?

-- Price per month
+Price per month

-What is the lowest price per month for creating a chatbot on this platform?
+What is the lowest price per month to create a chatbot with this platform?
+In US Dollars.

-46 - Monthly pricing available?
+Monthly pricing available?

 Is it possible to pay monthly?

-- Money back guarantee
+Money back guarantee

 Is there a money-back guarantee in case you are not satisfied with the platform?